adahera222/run-human-run/README.md

 run-human-run
 =============

 run, human run!
-3D Platform game created with Unity.
+3D Platform game created with Unity and mainly for Android.